gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 6. In the New password field, enter a new password, confirm the password, then select **Sign in**.
 Make note of your new password as you will need it for the subsequent lab exercise on SSPR.

-7. You should now be successfully signed-in to Microsoft 365.
+7. You should now be successfully signed-in to Sara's Microsoft account.
+Note that Sara's licensing that you assigned in the previous task was limited only to Power Automate Free and Power Apps for Developer and did not include E5 licensing.

 8. Sign out by selecting the icon on the top right corner of the Microsoft 365 window that is shown as a circle with the letters SP (next to the question mark icon), then selecting **Sign out**, then close the browser.